 Safari has always been the most used web browser on iOS devices, despite the presence of many valid and free alternatives present on the App Store.
 This is perhaps due to the fact that it is added as standard by the Cupertino company or, probably, to the hundreds of useful but sometimes hidden features.
-One of these is the reading mode, better known as "Reader"
+One of these is the reading mode, better known as “Reader”.

-This can be activated manually every time you visit a web page with a text and allows the removal of annoying advertisements, in order to facilitate the reading to the user.
-With iOS 13 and iPadOS, however, it is finally possible to automatically activate the aforementioned mode for all the addresses that support it.
-Let's see immediately how to do it.
+This can be activated manually every time you visit a web page with a text and allows the removal of annoying advertisements, in order to

 Automatically activate the Safari reader on iOS

-Just as anticipated, to automatically select reading mode, you will need to have the latest version of the operating system for iPhone, iPad, and iPod Touch
+Just as anticipated, to automatically select reading mode, you will need to have the latest version of the operating system for iPhone, iPad, and iPod Touch (from iOS 13 onwards).
+For this reason, before starting, please check that it is properly installed on your device or possibly

 - Open the “Settings” application on iPhone, iPad or iPod Touch with iOS 13 or later versions